Sicily

 step they take.

-Besides, the main island of Sicily
+Besides the main island of Sicily

-there are also many other islands which are much smaller: the fabulous
+there are also many other much

 Aeolian Islands, the Aegadian islands, Pelagie, Pantelleria and Ustica.

-tourist destination thanks to the fact that more and more airlines fly
+tourist destination thanks to more and more airlines flying to the island.
+Although not long ago organizing a trip to

 the island was not an easy task because of the limited number of flights,

-get to the island together with the investment stimulated to improve
+The increase in accessibility together with the investment stimulated to improve

-to a gradual growth of tourism industry.
+to a gradual

 Because

-of its strategic central position in the Mediterranean Sea, Sicily experienced
+central position in the Mediterranean Sea, Sicily

-it underwent left an important historical and cultural heritage that
+historical and cultural heritage that

 Sicily is the combination of the many